MohamedAlaouiMhamdi/Hand-Distance-Measurement/README.md

 1. Clone the repository to your local machine:
 2. Install the required packages using pip:
-3. ## Usage
+## Usage

 1. Run the Python script:
 2. A window will open displaying the webcam feed with real-time hand landmark detection.
 Place your hand in front of the camera to see the computed distance between the thumb and the index finger in centimeters.

-3. To capture an image of the video frame, press the 's' key.
-The image will be saved in the same directory as the script with a filename in the format "hand_distance_X.png", where X is an incrementing counter.

-4. Press the 'q' key to exit the application.
+3. Press the 'q' key to exit the application.

 ## Contributing